mcobery/spring-boot-starter-request-correlation/README.md

 }
 ```

-Another use case is to save that with your Spring Boot Actuator's audits when
+Another use case is to save that with your Spring Boot Actuator's audits when you implement custom
-you implement custom `AuditEventRepository`.
+`AuditEventRepository`.

-## Migrating to 1.1

-The properties enable has been renamed to enabled to match the Spring
-convention, besides that there are active by default

 ## License